RL concepts

 there are two steps:

-• policy evaluation, with current policy \pi to evaluate state’s value V'
+policy evaluation, with current policy

-• policy improvment, with the state value V', with a special policy update strategy(e.g. greedy) to update policy.
+, with a special policy update strategy(e.g. greedy) to update policy.

-the ideal result is to find the fixed point in value space, which corresponds to the optimized policy at current state with current policy update strategy.
+in value space, which corresponds to the optimized policy at current state with current policy update strategy.

 in policy iteration, we only consider policy-value mapping.